samuelpratt/Sudoku/README.md

 ### Tess-Two

-You don't need to do anything to build the project.
+You don't need to do anything to include the library other than add a Mavern reference to it in the build.gradle of the assembly it's used in i.e. : -

+`compile 'com.rmtheis:tess-two:6.1.1'`

-However if you want to use this there's a bit of work in getting everything set up correctly.
+However if you want to use this there's a bit of work in getting everything set up correctly as you need to copy the training data to a local directory.
 I followed the tutorial here http://imperialsoup.com/2016/04/29/simple-ocr-android-app-using-tesseract-tutorial/

+The training data is from https://github.com/tesseract-ocr/tessdata.
+I've only included the english file i.e. https://github.com/tesseract-ocr/tessdata/blob/master/eng.traineddata